lrowleyabel/ArticleLibrary/README.md

 1. This app is written in R, so you need to have it installed.
 If you don't have R, download and install it from [here](https://cran.rstudio.com/).
 2. Make sure the path to R is added to your environment variable (instructions [here](https://info201.github.io/r-intro.html#:~:text=In%20Windows%2C%20You%20can%20add%20the%20R.exe%20and%20RScript.exe%20programs%20to%20your%20computer%E2%80%99s%20PATH%20by%20editing%20your%20machine%E2%80%99s%20Environment%20Variables%20through%20the%20Control%20Panel%3A)).
+3. Shiny (a package in R) also needs to be installed before you can run the app.
+If you don't have it installed, open R or RStudio and enter `install.packages("shiny")` in the console and press enter.
+If you get an error when you do this, you may need to update your version of R.
-2. Download/clone this repository.
+4. Download/clone this repository.
 To download, click the green *Code* button above and click *Download ZIP*, then unpack the ZIP file.
-3. Save the *Article Library* folder wherever you want to keep it.
+5. Save the *Article Library* folder wherever you want to keep it.
 The app will store your article database and the PDFs within this folder.
-4. To launch the app, run the *Article Library.bat* file and it should open in your default web browser.
+6. To launch the app, run the *Article Library.bat* file and it should open in your default web browser.
 The first time you run the app, it may take a few minutes to open as it needs to install several R packages.
-5. Once open, the app should detect that this is your first time running it, so will prompt you to complete some set-up steps.
+7. Once open, the app should detect that this is your first time running it, so will prompt you to complete some set-up steps.
-6. To make it quicker to launch the app, you can create a desktop shortcut to the *Article Library.bat* file.
+8. To make it quicker to launch the app, you can create a desktop shortcut to the *Article Library.bat* file.

 *Mac:*

 1. This app is written in R and it is easiest to launch it from RStudio.
 You can download R and RStudio by following the instructions [here](https://posit.co/download/rstudio-desktop/).
+2. Shiny (a package in R) also needs to be installed before you can run the app.
+If you don't have it installed, open R or RStudio and enter `install.packages("shiny")` in the console and press enter.
+If you get an error when you do this, you may need to update your version of R.
-2. Download/clone this repository.
+3. Download/clone this repository.
 To download, click the green 'Code' button above and click *Download ZIP*, then unpack the ZIP file.
-3. Save the *Article Library* folder wherever you want to keep it.
+4. Save the *Article Library* folder wherever you want to keep it.
 The app will store your article database and the PDFs within this folder.
-4. To launch the app, open the *app.R* file in RStudio and click the *Run App* button:
+5. To launch the app, open the *app.R* file in RStudio and click the *Run App* button:
 <p align="left">
   <img width="100%" src="./www/img/tutorial_run_app.png">
 </p>
 The first time you run the app, it may take a few minutes to launch as it needs to install several R packages.

-5. Once open, the app should detect that this is your first time running it, so will prompt you to complete some set-up steps.
+6. Once open, the app should detect that this is your first time running it, so will prompt you to complete some set-up steps.

 ### Adding articles ###